NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Dispelling Sliver.md

 * * *

 Made from a treated sliver of cold iron, this talisman allows you to counteract magical effects.
 When you activate the _dispelling sliver_, it attempts to counteract a single spell active on the target (counteract modifier +29), with the effects of an 8th-rank [[Spells/Dispel Magic|Dispel Magic]] spell.
-If you activate the talisman on a successful Dispelling Slice, the talisman attempts to counteract all spells active on the target, in addition to your attempt from Dispelling Slice.
+If you activate the talisman on a successful [[Feats/Dispelling Slice|Dispelling Slice]], the talisman attempts to counteract all spells active on the target, in addition to your attempt from Dispelling Slice.

 *Source: Pathfinder GM Core*
 *ORC*